-If the pericarditis is chronic, recurrent, or causes scarring or tightening of the tissue around the heart, cutting or removing part of the pericardium may be needed.
-This surgery is called a pericardiectomy.
+Surgery called pericardiectomy may be needed if the pericarditis is long-lasting, comes back after treatment, or causes scarring or tightening of the tissue around the heart.
+The operation involves cutting or removing part of the pericardium.

-Pericarditis can range from mild cases that get better on their own to life-threatening cases.
-The condition can be complicated by fluid buildup around the heart and poor heart function.
+Pericarditis can range from mild illness that gets better on its own, to a life-threatening condition.
+Fluid buildup around the heart and poor heart function can complicate the disorder.

-The outcome is good if the disorder is treated right away.
+The outcome is good if pericarditis is treated right away.
 Most people recover in 2 weeks to 3 months.
 However, pericarditis may come back.
-This is called recurrent, or chronic if symptoms or episodes continue.
+This is called recurrent, or chronic, if symptoms or episodes continue.

-Scarring and thickening of the sac-like covering and the heart muscle may occur in severe cases.
-This is called constrictive pericarditis, and it can cause long-term problems similar to those of heart failure.
+Scarring and thickening of the sac-like covering and the heart muscle may occur when the problem is severe.
+This is called constrictive pericarditis.
+It can cause long-term problems similar to those of heart failure.